🎉 JUNE SPECIAL OFFERS 🎉

 Medium and deep peels

-Peels using high concentrations of acids (such as certain TCA peels) or more aggressive formulas are considered too intense during pregnancy.
-They result in deep exfoliation and require controlled healing, which isn't ideal for skin already weakened by hormones.
-Here too, the safest approach is to wait until after pregnancy to undergo more transformative treatments.
+Peels using high concentrations of acids (such as certain TCAs) or more aggressive formulas are considered too intense for the pregnancy period.
+They cause deep exfoliation and require controlled healing, which is not ideal for skin already weakened by hormones.
+Here too, the safest approach is to wait until after pregnancy to undertake more "transformative" treatments.

-Technologies such as radiofrequency, high-intensity focused ultrasound (HIFU), plasma therapy, and deep microneedling offer excellent results under normal circumstances, but they are still relatively unexplored in pregnant women.
-They sometimes involve the use of anesthetic creams, significant heat, or multiple micro-perforations of the skin.
-As a precaution, most professionals choose to avoid them during pregnancy and reserve them for later use.
+Technologies such as radiofrequency, focused ultrasound (HIFU), plasma, or deep microneedling offer excellent results in normal times, but they have been little studied in pregnant women.
+They sometimes involve anesthetic creams, significant heat, or multiple micro-perforations of the skin.
+As a precaution, the majority of professionals choose to avoid them during pregnancy and reserve them for later.

 3. What treatments are possible during pregnancy?

-Fortunately, pregnancy doesn't necessarily mean "zero care."
-It's often possible to maintain a basic routine and some professional treatments, provided you choose them carefully and discuss them with your doctor beforehand.
+Fortunately, pregnancy does not necessarily mean "zero care."
+It is often possible to maintain a basic routine and some professional treatments, provided they are carefully chosen and discussed with your doctor beforehand.

-For your at-home routine, the priority is simplicity.
-A gentle cleanser, a suitable moisturizer, and daily sun protection form the ideal foundation.
-The cleansing lotion should be free of unnecessary harshness and irritating fragrances, and used gently, without excessive rubbing.
+For your at-home routine, the priority is to simplify.
+A gentle cleanser, an adapted moisturizer, and daily sun protection form the ideal foundation.
+The cleansing lotion should be free of unnecessary aggressions, irritating perfumes, and used gently, without excessive rubbing.
 The moisturizer can contain hyaluronic acid, glycerin, or ceramides to strengthen the skin barrier.

-Some active ingredients are generally better tolerated during pregnancy, such as moderate concentrations of vitamin C, niacinamide, or azelaic acid, but it remains important to check each product individually with a professional.
-Conversely, retinoids (retinol, tretinoin, etc.), hydroquinone, or highly concentrated at-home peels are often discouraged.
-Organizations like the American Academy of Dermatology also offer guidelines for a skincare routine during pregnancy (in English). ( American Academy of Dermatology )
+Some active ingredients are generally better tolerated during pregnancy, such as moderate concentration vitamin C, niacinamide, or azelaic acid, but it is still important to check each product individually with a professional.
+Conversely, retinoids (retinol, tretinoin, etc.), hydroquinone, or highly concentrated at-home peels are often not recommended.
+Organizations like the American Academy of Dermatology also offer guidelines for a skin care routine during pregnancy.
+(American Academy of Dermatology)

-In their treatment rooms, many clinics continue to welcome pregnant women for very gentle facials.
-These may include a tailored deep cleansing, a relaxing massage, hydrating and soothing masks, or sometimes gentle light therapy, provided the protocol and intensity are carefully chosen.
-The aim is to provide comfort, radiance, and a moment of well-being, without seeking a "shock" or radical transformation.
+In clinics, many continue to welcome pregnant women for very gentle facial treatments.
+These may include adapted deep cleansing, a relaxing massage, hydrating and soothing masks, or sometimes gentle phototherapy, if the protocol and power are chosen carefully.
+The idea is to provide comfort, radiance, and a moment of well-being, without seeking "shock" or radical transformation.

-Superficial peels, for example those using low concentrations of fruit acids, may sometimes be considered on medical advice.
-These are then performed on carefully examined skin, with close monitoring, especially in the presence of melasma or pigmentation spots.
-In many cases, however, it is more sensible to focus on hydration, sun protection, and patience, and to schedule more intensive treatments after childbirth.
+Superficial peels, for example, those based on low-concentration fruit acids, can sometimes be considered with medical advice.
+They are then performed on carefully examined skin, with close monitoring, especially in the presence of melasma or hyperpigmentation spots.
+In many cases, however, it is more reasonable to rely on hydration, sun protection, and patience, and to plan more active treatments after childbirth.

-4. A closer look at some SSSKIN treatments and pregnancy
+4. Focus on some SSSKIN treatments and pregnancy

-At SSSKIN, treatment protocols are personalized based on your health, medical history, and expectations.
-Pregnancy is always a key point to inform the team, as it changes how treatments are planned and scheduled.
+At SSSKIN, protocols are personalized according to your health status, medical history, and expectations.
+Pregnancy is always a key point to report to the team, as it changes how treatments and their schedule are considered.

 Permanent laser hair removal and pregnancy

-Laser hair removal is one of SSSKIN's flagship treatments under normal circumstances, offering long-lasting results and true freedom in your daily life.
-During pregnancy, however, the situation is different.
-Hormones can increase or alter hair growth, making results less predictable.
-The skin also becomes more susceptible to burns and blemishes.
-As data on purely cosmetic laser hair removal for pregnant women remains limited, the most prudent strategy is generally to postpone sessions until after pregnancy.
-In the meantime, shaving or, if the skin tolerates it, certain waxing methods remain the simplest options.
+Laser hair removal is one of SSSKIN's flagship treatments in normal times, offering lasting results and true daily freedom.
+During pregnancy, the situation is different.
+Hormones can increase or alter hair growth and make results less predictable.
+The skin also becomes more sensitive to burns and spots.
+As data on purely aesthetic laser hair removal in pregnant women remains limited, the most cautious strategy generally involves postponing sessions until after pregnancy.
+In the meantime, shaving or, if the skin tolerates it, some waxing remains the simplest options.

 SSSKIN facial peels and pregnancy

-The peels offered by SSSKIN can improve skin texture, radiance, and certain imperfections outside of pregnancy.
-During pregnancy, they are approached with much more caution.
-Superficial peels can sometimes be suitable, but only in a very controlled medical or paramedical setting, depending on the skin's condition and the specific issue.
-In practice, SSSKIN will generally favor gentle, hydrating, soothing, or subtly brightening facial treatments over powerful peels, in order to avoid the risk of causing blemishes or lasting irritation.
+The peels offered by SSSKIN, outside of pregnancy, can improve skin texture, radiance, and certain imperfections.
+During pregnancy, they are approached with much more reservation.
+Superficial peels can sometimes be adapted, but only in a highly supervised medical or paramedical setting, depending on the skin condition and the type of problem.
+In practice, SSSKIN will instead favor gentle, hydrating, soothing, or slightly "radiance-boosting" facial treatments, rather than powerful peels, in order to avoid the risk of triggering lasting spots or irritations.

-Facial PRP uses your own platelet-rich plasma to improve skin quality.
-It's a popular treatment for its natural approach and the "glow" effect it produces after several sessions.
-During pregnancy, even though the product is derived from your own blood, the procedure still involves multiple injections.
-There is a lack of specific data on this type of cosmetic procedure for pregnant women, and it is not considered an essential treatment.
-Therefore, it is generally recommended to schedule facial PRP treatment after pregnancy, once the skin has stabilized and a comprehensive protocol can be developed with other complementary treatments.
+Facial PRP uses your own platelet-rich plasma to stimulate skin quality.
+It is a popular treatment for its natural aspect and its "glow" effect after several sessions.
+During pregnancy, even if the product comes from your own blood, the protocol remains a procedure involving multiple injections.
+There is a lack of specific data on this type of aesthetic procedure in pregnant women, and it is not an essential treatment.
+This is why it is generally advisable to schedule facial PRP treatment after pregnancy, when the skin has stabilized and a comprehensive protocol can be built with other complementary treatments.

-5. After pregnancy: how to plan your cosmetic treatments?
+5. After pregnancy: how to plan your aesthetic treatments?

-During pregnancy, the key is to maintain a minimalist but regular routine, focused on thorough cleansing, generous hydration, and daily sun protection.
-The American College of Obstetricians and Gynecologists ( ACOG ) reminds us, for example, that spots, stretch marks, and other skin changes are extremely common and often temporary.
-It is therefore more sensible to work with the skin rather than trying to "correct" it at all costs.
+During pregnancy, the key is to maintain a minimalist but regular routine, focused on good cleansing, generous hydration, and daily sun protection.
+The American College of Obstetricians and Gynecologists reminds us, for example, that spots, stretch marks, and other skin changes are extremely common and often temporary.
+(ACOG) It is therefore more reasonable to seek to support the skin rather than to "correct" it at all costs.

-Sun protection remains essential.
-A broad-spectrum sunscreen, ideally with mineral filters, a hat, and seeking shade as soon as the sun is strong help limit the worsening of melasma and other pregnancy-related spots.
-Combined with good hydration and a few well-chosen active ingredients, this routine protects the skin while preparing it for future, more targeted treatments.
+Sun protection remains a cornerstone.
+A broad-spectrum cream, ideally with mineral filters, a hat, and the reflex to seek shade as soon as the sun is strong, help limit the worsening of melasma and other pregnancy-related spots.
+Combined with good hydration and a few well-chosen active ingredients, this routine protects the skin while preparing the ground for future, more targeted treatments.

-After giving birth, and possibly after the breastfeeding period if you are breastfeeding, it becomes easier to develop a comprehensive aesthetic plan.
-This is the time to discuss a holistic strategy with your dermatologist or SSSKIN practitioner: resuming laser hair removal sessions, peeling protocols to treat blemishes or scars, PRP to improve skin quality, and, if you wish, resuming any injections.
-The most important thing is to proceed step by step and listen to your body, which has just undergone considerable exertion.
+After childbirth, and possibly after the breastfeeding period if you are breastfeeding, it becomes easier to build a comprehensive aesthetic plan.
+This is the time to discuss a global strategy with your dermatologist or SSSKIN practitioner: resumption of laser hair removal sessions, peeling protocols to treat spots or scars, PRP to boost skin quality, and, if you wish, resumption of any injections.
+The most important thing is to take it step by step and listen to your body, which has just undergone a considerable effort.

 6. FAQ – Aesthetic treatments and pregnancy